Stratigraphic and Structural Evolution of the Blue Nile Basin, Northwestern Ethiopian Plateau

 Keywords and Phrases

-Mesozoic Rift Systems; Basin Evolution; Eastern and Central Africa
+Mesozoic Rift Systems; Basin Evolution; Eastern And Central Africa; Blue Nile Basin

 Article - Journal